 Gym Workout Stretching

-Cardio machines should always be used before strength training at the gym, and the best time to stretch (static or dynamic) is between the two — when your legs are warm, but before they're fatigued by lower-body strength exercises or equipment.
+If you're wanting to get faster or improve endurance, cardio machines should be used before strength training at the gym, and the best time to stretch (static or dynamic) is between the two — when your legs are warm, but before they're fatigued by lower-body strength exercises or equipment.
 Note: Watching online videos of stretches is the best and easiest way to learn how to correctly perform stretches.

 Stretching is crucial for any runner, but it is also important to have the right running gear to help avoid injury and improve performance.
-Come shop our full collection today!
+Shop our full collection today!